yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 27. Move back to **PowerShell** on **SQLVM1**.
 Paste in the following script, and press **Return**.
 This script will update the Failover cluster with the new Listener IP address you created.

+    >**Note**: Just like in a prior step, you may need to paste the script a line at a time to prevent the order of the commands from being flipped.

     ```Powershell
     $ClusterNetworkName = "Cluster Network 2"
     $IPResourceName = "BCDRAOG_10.1.2.100"